Lujiluz/Pluto-Koi-Backend/AUCTION_API_SPECIFICATION.md

 - `itemName`: Non-empty, max 200 characters
 - `startPrice`: Must be greater than 0
-- `priceMultiplication`: Must be 1 or greater
+- `priceMultiplication`: Must be 1 or greater (represents the bid increment amount)
 - `startDate`: Must be a future date
 - `endDate`: Must be after `startDate`
 - `media`: Max 10 files, each max 5MB, accepted formats: jpg, jpeg, png, gif, webp